BACKGROUND IMAGE: stock.adobe.com

 Augmented data discovery focuses on providing insight for citizen data scientists.
 In Gartner's view, these are similar but somewhat different to augmented data science platforms used for building data inference models that can be embedded into apps.
 Consequently, augmented analytics tools also tend to include natural language query and natural language generation features.
 This ease of access promises many benefits, but enterprises also face several challenges in making the tools work well in practice.

-Other benefits of augmented data discovery tools include:
+Other benefits of augmented data discovery tools include the following:

 Gain insight on live conditions: "The ability to see and act on real-time conditions has only been available via very expensive, noninteractive dashboards that provide little value," said Mark Palmer, general manager of analytics at Tibco Software.
 Now, any user can utilize BI tools to visualize, understand and act on live IoT data, live geographic data or a live view of business transactions in just minutes.
 This makes real-time commerce and customer engagement possible.